Trigger Warning: Domestic Violence

 Imagine someone hits you so hard in the face that all your front teeth are knocked out of your mouth.
 Imagine that the person who hit you was your partner, the person with whom you shared a life, a family, and a home.
 Imagine the impact of this violence on your children.

 Samara faced this exact situation in her life, and she knew that she and her children had to escape.
 She took her daughters and fled, and the family became homeless for three months.

-Samara needed a home of her own, and thanks to many people working strategically together, now she’s got one.
+Samara needed a home of her own and, thanks to many people working strategically together, now she has one.

 This November, I hope you will think about Samara and her bravery, determination, and strength to survive.
 I also hope you will remember the powerful transformations we can create when we work together to help each other.
 Pathways of Hope is so thankful for all the community partnerships that made Samara’s new home and happy smile possible.

-As you prepare to celebrate Thanksgiving this year, think about the families with no home to call their own, and think about what you can to today to aid emergency housing and supportive services in our community.
-Together, we can make Orange County a safer, healthier, happier place for every family.
+As you prepare to celebrate Thanksgiving this year, think about the families with no home to call their own and think about what you can do today to aid emergency housing and supportive services in our community.
+Together, we can make Orange County a safer, healthier, and happier place for every family.

 Imagine you had the chance to change the life of a family who just lost everything.

 HomeAid has been ending homelessness with Pathways of Hope since 1990 by developing 4 homes, adding 59 beds for homeless families.
 Pathways of Hope programs are also recipients of the HomeAid Essentials campaign and other HomeAid Community Outreach activities.